qeedquan/qeedquan.github.io/_posts/2017-06-10-Plan9-Flat-ARM-Binaries-MMU.markdown

 We just took the constants and subtracted it by 0x10000 and rounded the edata_entry to where svc_stktop is, we don't care about the other locations so we don't need to care about allocating memory for those as they did.
 They are striving for a complete kernel and we are just trying to show a demo of using the MMU.

-We port over entry.S, start.c to Plan 9, due to the fact that the Plan 9 compiler does not support inline assembly, any code that uses it in xv6-rpi will have to be done in the assembly file, such as load_pgtbl()
+We port over entry.S, start.c, and main.c to Plan 9.
+Due to the fact that the Plan 9 compiler does not support inline assembly, any code that uses it in xv6-rpi will have to be done in the assembly file such as the load_pgtbl() function.

 {% highlight assembly %}
 #include "memlayout.h"